+Qnet's Parent Company Named Employer Of The Year At Hr Awards 2023

-QNET's Parent Company Named Employer of the Year at HR Awards 2023
+(MENAFN- Dubai PR Network) QNET's Parent Company Named Employer of the Year at HR Awards 2023

-(MENAFN- Watermelon Communications) Dubai – September 06, 2023: The QI Group, the parent entity of global lifestyle and wellness company QNET, has been named Employer of the Year for the ninth consecutive year at Hong Kong’s HR Asia Awards 2023.
+Dubai – September 07, 2023: The QI Group, the parent entity of global lifestyle and wellness company QNET, has been named Employer of the Year for the ninth consecutive year at Hong Kong's HR Asia Awards 2023.

-This year's highly anticipated award is themed "Celebrate Diversity and Inclusion", recognising companies for their commitment to embracing diversity, championing equity, and fostering inclusion in the workplace.
-Rooted in the philosophy of the company's Founders, Raise Yourself To Help Mankind (RYTHM), QNET is committed to actively cultivating an environment where everyone has an equal opportunity to contribute, grow, and succeed – regardless of nationality or demographic.
+This year's highly anticipated award is themed 'Celebrate Diversity and Inclusion', recognising companies for their commitment to embracing diversity, championing equity, and fostering inclusion in the workplace.
+Rooted in the philosophy of the company's Founders, Raise Yourself To Help Mankind (RYTHM), is committed to actively cultivating an environment where everyone has an equal opportunity to contribute, grow, and succeed – regardless of nationality or demographic.

-"We are incredibly honoured to win this award for the ninth year in a row," says Malou Caluza, CEO of QNET.
-"It demonstrates our mission to empower people, who have been integral to our company's success since we first started in 1998.
-With over 800 people from over 50 nationalities in the QNET family, we recognise that diversity, equity, and inclusion spark creativity and innovation and create a healthy working culture.
+'We are incredibly honoured to win this award for the ninth year in a row,' says Malou Caluza, CEO of QNET.
+'It demonstrates our mission to empower people, who have been integral to our company's success since we first started in 1998.
+With over 800 people from over 50 nationalities in the family, we recognise that diversity, equity, and inclusion spark creativity and innovation and create a healthy working culture.
 When people feel like they belong in the workplace, they can truly thrive.
-And I'm proud to be recognised for our efforts to support our greatest asset: our people."
+And I'm proud to be recognised for our efforts to support our greatest asset: our people.'

 Covering fifteen markets across the Asian region, the HR Asia Awards evaluates organisations that demonstrate high employee satisfaction, welfare, and development and excellent workplace culture.
 During the judging process, nominee companies are subject to a holistic assessment of their HR policies according to industry and market benchmarks.